 Florida Dental Offices Are Open for Business

-Florida is currently in Phase 2 of its reopening plan.
+Florida has moved to Phase 3 of its reopening plan.

-The American Dental Association (ADA) released guidance on reopening dental practices in the form of a toolkit that was developed based on the work of the ADA’s Advisory Task Force on Dental Practice Recovery co-chaired by FDA Immediate Past President Dr. Rudy Liddell.
-This toolkit is focused on the short-term management of dental practices during the COVID-19 pandemic as providers return to non-emergent care and includes resources such as staff protection strategies, a chairside checklist for working in the operatory, a customizable letter to patients, guidance for pre-appointment screening, in-office patient registration, post-procedure patient exit and much more.
+The Florida Dental Association (FDA) suggests that dental practices continue operating as outlined in guidance from the American Dental Association (ADA) in its reopening toolkit which was developed by the ADA’s Advisory Task Force on Dental Practice Recovery co-chaired by FDA Immediate Past President Dr. Rudy Liddell.
+This toolkit is focused on practicing during the COVID-19 pandemic and includes resources such as staff protection strategies, a chairside checklist for working in the operatory, guidance for pre-appointment screening, in-office patient registration, post-procedure patient exit and much more.

 If you have questions that are not answered on the COVID-19 section of the FDA's website, please email firstname.lastname@example.org.